Consumption-based Greenhouse Gas Emissions Inventory for Oregon

 different way of understanding these emissions.
 The toolkit is

-ICLEI – Local Governments for Sustainability USA is in the process
+ICLEI – Local Governments for Sustainability USA has published a

-of producing a national protocol for community-scale greenhouse gas
+national protocol for community-scale greenhouse gas inventories and

 reporting.
 That protocol offers additional guidance on accounting

 for greenhouse gas emissions at the community scale.
 See: